KelCodesStuff/KelCodesStuff/README.md

 ### Hello, 👋🏼 I'm Kel

-Results-driven Senior SDET with 11 years of experience architecting and maintaining scalable test automation frameworks and testing infrastructure for mobile and web applications.
-Proficient in testing methodologies, including functional, regression, performance and end-to-end.
+Results-driven Senior SDET with 11 years of experience architecting and maintaining scalable test automation frameworks and testing infrastructure for API, mobile, and web applications.
+Proficient in testing methodologies, including functional, regression, performance, end-to-end, and adept at implementing TDD and BDD principles.
 Proven ability to implement comprehensive testing strategies that enhance software quality across the SDLC.

 # Skills 🛠️